-The work accomplished by Neoset Designs Inc demonstrates the capabilities and results that can be obtained using RoboDK’s offline programming and robot calibration combined.
-Neoset Designs manufactures unique peaces of art for well renowned artists and designers such as Barry X Ball and Elie Tahari.
+The work accomplished by Neoset Designs Inc demonstrates the capabilities and results that can be obtained using RoboDK’s offline programming.
+Robot calibration and robot machining features are available in the same RoboDK simulation environment.
+Neoset Designs manufactures unique pieces of art for well renowned artists and designers, such as Elie Tahari.

 The accuracy of a KUKA KR210 robot and a KUKA KR 120 R2500 was improved to better than 0.200 mm.
-The calibration was accomplised by taking less than 100 measurements using the Creform’s Portable CMM.
-Compared to other adaptive compensation methods, robot calibration does not require a permanent measurement system installed on the cell and can reach an accurate position immediately without any measurement iterations.
-Furthermore, robot calibration can be provided as a product as well as a service in partnership with Creaform.
+The calibration was accomplished by taking less than 100 measurements using the Creaform’s Portable CMM.
+Compared to other adaptive compensation methods, robot calibration does not require a permanent measurement system installed on the cell.
+Offline calibration can reach an accurate position immediately without any measurement iterations.

 Looking for a solution for you next project?
 Find more information about robot calibration with RoboDK here: